 3. Go to the Thyssen-Bornemisza Museum

-The Thyssen-Bornemisza museum, the Prado museum, and the Reina Sofia museum are the three most important art museums of Madrid.
+The Thyssen-Bornemisza Museum, the Prado Museum, and the Reina Sofia Museum are the three most important art museums in Madrid.
 This museum mostly shows paintings owned by Heinrich Thyssen and his son.
 It covers many different international art movements as well.
-You will find American Art, art from German painters, Russian art and much more.
+You will find American Art, art from German painters, Russian art, and much more.
 And I have heard from many of my friends that this is their favorite museum in Madrid.

-I advise to book your entry ticket beforehand in order to skip the line in front of the Museum.
+I advise booking your entry ticket beforehand in order to skip the line in front of the Museum.
 Apart from that, tickets sell out quickly since the museum still works with reduced capacity due to Covid.

 Skip the line at Madrid’s greatest museums: Madrid Art Walk Pass

 The Reina Sofia, the Prado Museum, and the Thyssen Bornemisza together are Madrid’s greatest art museums.
 That is why Madrid has a special ticket with which you can visit all three museums for a discounted price: The Madrid Art Walk Pass.
 If you get this ticket instead of buying the entrances separately, you save 20%.

 And you do not need to worry about not being able to visit all three museums on the same day!
 Once you buy your ticket it is valid for a whole year.
 If you are an art fan, then this option is for you!
 You can get your Madrid Art Walk Pass Ticket here.

 4. Enjoy the temporary exhibitions at the Matadero

 The Matadero used to be a slaughterhouse in the South of Madrid until it was reformed into the arts and culture center it is now.
 They host open-air cinemas, international Christmas markets, and temporary modern art exhibitions.
 And those exhibitions tend to be very interactive and bizarre.
 You should check them out!